Could a "larger village" be re-classified as a town?"

 The all important NPPF will sit alongside the Planning & Infrastructure Bill at the heart of the reforms

-Take a look at one paragraph of the Devolution White Paper on “community issues” - is this not Neighbourhood Planning?
+Take a look at one paragraph of the Devolution White Paper on “community issues” - is this not Neighbourhood Planning ??
+Most recently the English Devolution and Community Empowerment Bill

 OTHER CURRENT ONPA INFO

-ONPA are in collaborative discussion with Community First Oxfordshire (CFO) with regard to staging future events and making best use of our joint resources, and also the Integrated Care Board, BOB and PHIRST study regarding healthcare in the County- all of this to add extra weight to the objectives of our Members.
+ONPA are in collaborative discussion with the Oxfordshire Association of Local Councils and Community First Oxfordshire (CFO) with regard to staging future events and making best use of our joint resources, and also the Integrated Care Board, BOB and PHIRST study regarding healthcare in the County- all of this to add extra weight to the objectives of our Members.

 Our Executive team continue to forge new links with organisations including the Healthy Places Shaping Team at the County Council, Community interests are at heart with the increased emphasis on “healthy places” and design codes increase their importance in the Oxfordshire’s future and the role of Neighbourhood Planning.
-Head of the OCC team, Rosie Rowe, delivered an excellent presentation at our recent event
+The OCC team delivered an excellent presentation at our recent event and we are assisting them in respect of the developing their future role with our Oxfordshire communities

 WHY ONPA ?
 WHO ARE WE?